microsoft/PersonalizedFL/README.md

 It is easy to design your own method following the steps:

-1. Add your method to alg/, and add the reference to it in the alg/algs.py
+1. Add your method to `alg/', and add the reference to it in `alg/algs.py`.

-2. Midify scripts/run.sh and execuate it
+2. Midify `scripts/run.sh` and execuate it.

 ## Contribution